-From time to time, I like to dedicate an issue of my Sound Health e-letter to answering questions from my readers.
+From time to time, I like to dedicate an article to answering questions from my readers.

 Here’s one I often get:

 “Jim, my mind won’t ‘turn off.’
 How can I quiet my thoughts so I can sleep/focus/relax/feel normal?”

 First, let me start by saying that it’s normal to have scattered, racing thoughts every once in a while—especially if you’re experiencing high levels of stress.